How Leaders Can Inspire Accountability

 Executives tend to believe that being accountable is a trait you either have or don't have by the time you enter the workforce.
 In other words, "It's the person."
 Is it possible, however, that it could also be the environment?
 Could executives be unwittingly creating conditions that make it harder for employees to be accountable?

-How Leaders Create Accountability reveals the latest research around what levers CEO's and other executives can pull to infuse accountability into the fabric of their organization's culture to get the right behaviours, and the right results, more often.
+How Leaders Can Inspire Accountability reveals the latest research around what levers CEO's and other executives can pull to infuse accountability into the fabric of their organization's culture to get the right behaviours, and the right results, more often.

 Participants will learn: